GideonLeGrange/mikrotik-java/README.md

 Versions
 --------

-The current stable version is 2.0.0.
+The current stable version is 2.0.1.

+* fixed parsing of !=, < and > operators in a where clause.

+Previous 2.0 versions:

+* 2.0.0 changed ResultListener to receive errors and completion notifications.
 This version is not backwards compatible with version 1.x.

-* Changed ResultListener to receive errors and completion notifications.

-Previous versions:
+Previous 1.1 versions:

 * 1.1.5 fixed even more comamnd line parsing bugs.
 * 1.1.4 fixed command line parsing bugs #7 and #8.